yvens94/AWS/README.md

-# Vensyshop Ecommerce Analytics Infrastructure on AWS.
+# Cadabra Ecommerce Analytics Infrastructure on AWS.

 ## Diagram of the AWS services used and how we integrated them